Vaccine restrictions vanish in pockets of the U.S., offering a glimpse of the future

 Michael O’Driscoll, who directs Gila County’s health and emergency services department, believes greater choice of vaccines might also help attract more takers.
 He plans to promote Johnson & Johnson’s one-shot vaccine as an easier option, similar to a flu shot, once the state health department sends it his way.

-Even with a simpler protocol, though, O’Driscoll says he worries that young people will not step forward.
+Even with a simpler protocol, though, O’Driscoll says he worries young people will not step forward.
 “Among 18- and 19-year-olds, not many have chosen to receive the vaccine at all,” he said.
 Soon, the county will begin sharing some of its surplus doses with neighboring Pinal County.

 Hesitancy was expected in many of these places.
-A Gila County survey conducted last year found that as many as 50 percent of residents were planning to pass on a vaccine, O’Driscoll said.
+A Gila County survey conducted last year found as many as 50 percent of residents were planning to pass on a vaccine, O’Driscoll said.
 But county leaders have not yet identified the reasons for their reluctance, for the simple reason that such individuals aren’t showing up at vaccination clinics.
 Recent federal funding, he said, will help the county be more proactive in communicating the benefits of the vaccines.

 ‘We’re in this together’